unixneo/geo_distance_rails/README.md

 # GeoDistance Calculator

-A Ruby on Rails application for calculating distances between Earth coordinates following the curvature of the Earth.
+A Ruby on Rails application written by Anthropic Claude for calculating distances between Earth coordinates following the curvature of the Earth.

 ## Features